JacobPulk/art/README.md

 - The program comes with many "core" artists named by those conventions.
 These were not made or manipulated by hand, but randomly created by this program and chosen/saved by me.
 You can use these and/or find your own.
 Remember that new images from old artists, even old versions of old artists, are still new.

-- Using the program simply consists of entering commands from the following list.
+- Using the program simply consists of entering commands from the following lists.

 <br>

-## 3. Main (generating) commands
+## 3. Create commands

 <br>

-- ### generate images
+- ### create images

 <br>